Tees Maar Khan (2010 film): Production

 Priyanka Chopra was earlier rumoured to play the part of Aanya, but that rumour was later dropped after Katrina Kaif was chosen to play the female lead.

 The script is penned by director Farah Khan's husband, Shirish Kunder.
 Sanjay Dutt was confirmed to play the role of the narrator for the film.
 Farah stated in an interview that she wanted someone with a voice which people can recognise even in their sleep.

 An entire train was made and 500m track laid for Rs.
 7.5 million to shoot the climax scenes.

-Dharmesh Yelande was choreographed in this film.